Ribble Motor Services

 • Chassis: Leyland Olympian prototype

-• Body: ECW (Eastern Coach Works) double deck
+• Body: ECW (Eastern Coach Works) double-decker

 • Operator: Ribble Motor Services

 Delivered new to Ribble Motor Services in 1981, this bus was one of the very first Leyland Olympians, a design born from the merger of Bristol Commercial Vehicles and Leyland.
-Officially registered as a Bristol for type-approval reasons, it carried the full Leyland badging and introduced the Olympian layout that went on to dominate double deck production through the 1980s and 1990s.
+Officially registered as a Bristol for type-approval reasons, it carried the full Leyland badging and introduced the Olympian layout that went on to dominate double-decker production through the 1980s and 1990s.

 Sources